 Where we live, you don’t have to travel very far to find unique gifts that are sure to please and impress.
-Whether you’re looking for a memorable “thank you” for a holiday party host, or something local to send to a friend or family member far away, choose from our list of artisanal, homegrown goodies and don’t forget to include a card that reads “from the RI
+Whether you’re looking for a memorable “thank you” for a holiday party host, or something local to send to a friend or family member far away, choose from our list of artisanal, homegrown goodies and don’t forget to include a card that reads “from the RI region with love.”

 TO EAT & DRINK:

 The peonies used in Three Meadows Spirits’ Peony Vodka come directly from Sugar Maple Farm in Millerton, owned by the company’s founder, Leslie Farhangi.
 Her 18-month-old company and its boutique brand won a “best of” award this year from Hudson Valley Magazine.
 Wondering how to pair a flower-infused vodka?
 The spirit’s website offers recipes including the “Summer Frolic” and the “Bitter End.”
 Find your own bottle, or just a drink, at regional stores and restaurants.

 The small batch jelly and preserves of Craryville’s les collines are locally sourced from the Hudson Valley and the Berkshires.
 The jewel-toned preserves make beautiful gifts for fans of both the savory and the sweet, with recommendations for use as a classic toast topping, but also on cheese boards, with meat or fish.
 Upcoming tastings with les collines include this Friday, Dec.
 8 at the Indian Mountain Holiday Marketplace in Lakeville from 2-6:30 p.m., Saturday, Dec.
 9 at Hillsdale General Store from 1-2:30 p.m., Dec.
 14 at Sierra Lily in Poughkeepsie from 4-7 p.m. and Dec.
 16 at the Berkshire Grown Holiday Market in Great Barrington from 10 a.m. – 2 p.m.